 In live casinos, card counting is regulated through dealers, camera, and automated shuffling machines.
 These days, casino view standard manual shuffling weak and slow, and there is the danger of dealers cooperating with the player to shuffle the cards inadequately.
 Therefore, automated shuffling machines are used instead.
+Please visit new online casinos usa and make extra money

 Here’s what you need to know about automated shuffling machines: